XuanrZhang/InsEC/README.md

 The extraction step collects those reads relevant to a given gene from a WGS dataset through a noise-tolerant mapping technique.
 In the correction step, we take advantage of alignment processes and rectify errors according to the exhaustive alignment patterns and statistics.

+## Dependancies
+BWA-MEM tool is used in extraction step.
+Here is the instruction of BWA-MEM installation (https://github.com/bwa-mem2/bwa-mem2).

+It requires python3 or later (within Pandas package).

 ## Download & Usage

 	git clone https://github.com/xuanrzhang/InsEC